peakhell/OCRIntegrator/README.md

     `uvicorn main:app`

 ### Running with GPU requires installing TensorRT
-Install TensorRT, note that the name of tensorrt-cu12 needs to be modified according to the CUDA version.
+1. Install TensorRT, note that the name of tensorrt-cu12 needs to be modified according to the CUDA version.
    ```shell
    pip install tensorrt==10.0.1
    pip install tensorrt-cu12==10.0.1
+   ```
+2. Install pycuda
+    ```shell
+    pip install pycuda == 2024.1
     ```
 Below are screenshots of my environment for reference:

 ![img.png](imgs/nvidia-smi.png)